def324/sunside/docs/architecture.md

   - Layout is responsive: on wide screens (≥1250px), map and timeline are shown side-by-side (map left); below that they stack.
   - Flight setup uses a responsive grid: inline labels on small screens, two columns on tablet widths, and four columns on wide screens.
   - A few UI preferences persist via local storage (auto-estimate toggle, distance units, and playback pace).

-This can be split into smaller components later as the UI grows.

 ### 5. Tests (`tests/`)